sonda-red/blog/content/posts/05-intel-homelab-3.md

   cdi_spec_dirs = ["/etc/cdi", "/var/run/cdi"]
 ```

-**Intel resource driver DaemonSet**
+#### Intel resource driver DaemonSet

 From here on, installing the Intel resource driver is rather straightforward and [their docs are clear](https://github.com/intel/intel-resource-drivers-for-kubernetes/blob/main/doc/gpu/USAGE.md).
-You have options ot use NFD or not, I chose not to.
+You have options to use NFD or not; I chose not to.
 The DaemonSet will run only on the GPU node with a nodeSelector.
 You can install the raw manifests or use Helm.
-[I chose Helm](https://github.com/sonda-red/cluster-management/tree/main/infrastructure/intel-resource-drivers) and discarded all traces of the intel device operator and GPU plugin.
+[I chose Helm](https://github.com/sonda-red/cluster-management/tree/main/infrastructure/intel-resource-drivers) and discarded all traces of the Intel device operator and GPU plugin.

-Veryfication that the DaemonSet is running and devices are advertised:
+Verification that the DaemonSet is running and devices are advertised:

 ```bash
 kubectl api-resources --api-group=resource.k8s.io